freaks-dev/taste-fdm/README.md

 ## License

 This modified Publii Taste theme is released under the GNU General Public License version 3.0 (GPL-3.0).
 You are free to use, modify, and distribute this theme in accordance with the terms of the GPL-3.0 license.

+### License Update
+This project was previously licensed under GPL-3.0 and has been updated to the Boost Software License 1.0 as of 10 November 2024.

 ## Credits